 Talking with an Arts Academic Advisor is a good way to start developing a new academic success plan.
 Get help with course planning and find resources and strategies useful in building the skills necessary for future academic success.
 Whether your failed year is in Arts or another UBC faculty, if your goal is to complete a degree in the Faculty of Arts you should contact Arts Academic Advising as soon as possible to make sure your plan is on track.

-You may wish to access other on-campus supports like Student Financial Assistance and Awards, Counselling Services or Student Health Service to make sure your plan addresses any non-academic issues that impacted your studies.
+You may wish to access other on-campus supports like Student Finances, Counselling Services or Student Health Service to make sure your plan addresses any non-academic issues that impacted your studies.
 Your personal support system is also very important.
 Talking with your family and friends can help you identify what happened and clarify your goals.

 Preparing to return to Arts